zesty-zesty/apple-music-downloader-z/README.md

 6. Paste into `config.yaml`.
 If pronunciation is not needed, remove `%5D=<...>` from the value.

 ## Notes
 - Non-interactive mode prints a one-line summary.
-Interactive mode shows live progress without the summary line.
-- Status bar shows `Done/All` using the true total count.
+- Interactive wizard prints dynamic info (e.g., current values) only after choosing a menu item.
+- After each download, the wizard summarizes warnings/errors and can retry failed items.

 ## Thanks
 Special thanks to `chocomint` for creating `agent-arm64.js`.